Tattoo Tip Calculator

 Total Per Person: $0.00

-Use the Tattoo Tip Calculator to find out how much to tip your tattoo artist.
-Just put in your bill, the tip percentage, and how many people are paying.
-Click anywhere, and the calculator will show the tip and the total bill.
+Use the Tattoo Tip Calculator to determine how much to tip your tattoo artist.
+Simply enter your bill amount, desired tip percentage, and the number of people paying.
+The calculator will instantly display the tip amount and total bill.

-If you’re in a rush and can’t use our Tattoo Tip Calculator, this table has got you covered.
-It outlines the appropriate tip amount, depending on the total cost of the tattoo.
+If you’re in a hurry and unable to use our Tattoo Tip Calculator, refer to our handy table that outlines appropriate tip amounts based on the total cost of your tattoo.

 Tattoo CostSuggested Tip Total Cost